Academic Progression Policy

 - Meeting criteria to be placed on Academic Probation for a third semester at any time in the program.

-- Failure of two (2) courses anytime during enrollment in the program.
+- Failure of two (2) courses during the clinical phase.

 - Violation of the Professional Standards of Conduct Policy.